Wilms tumor (WT) is a type of kidney cancer that occurs in children.

 Removal of WT from both kidneys may affect kidney function.

 Other possible complications of the long-term treatment of WT may include:

 Call your child's provider if:

-For children with a known high risk for WT, screening using ultrasound of the kidneys may be suggested.
+For children with a known high risk for WT, screening using ultrasound of the kidneys or prenatal genetic analysis may be suggested.